ent/ent/doc/website/blog/2021-07-29-generate-a-fully-working-go-crud-http-api-with-ent.md

 `elk` uses the
 Ent [extension API](https://github.com/ent/ent/blob/a19a89a141cf1a5e1b38c93d7898f218a1f86c94/entc/entc.go#L197) to integrate with Ent’s code-generation.
 This requires that we use the `entc` (ent codegen) package as described [here](https://entgo.io/docs/code-gen#use-entc-as-a-package).
-Follow the next two steps to enable it and to configure Ent to work with the `elk` extension:
+Follow the next three steps to enable it and to configure Ent to work with the `elk` extension:

 1\.
 Create a new Go file named `ent/entc.go` and paste the following content: